 Periods and all the inconveniences that come along with them are a normal part of most of our lives and they can often come at less-than-ideal times.
-Fortunately, with a bit of planning, there is now a way to manipulate your period to delay its arrival and hold off all the annoying side effects that come with it.
+Fortunately, with a bit of planning, there is now a way to delay your period's arrival and hold off all the annoying side effects that come with it.
 This delay can be really convenient if you suffer from painful periods or bad PMS and have a big event, vacation, or competition coming up.

 How to Delay Your Period

 Norethindrone is one such option that can be prescribed by your doctor.
 Mimicking the effects of the body’s naturally produced progesterone, it is a type of synthetic progesterone.
 During a normal menstrual cycle, your body decreases levels of both progesterone and estrogen, sending a signal to your uterus to start your period.
 Norethindrone artificially boosts your levels of progesterone so the signal to begin your period isn't sent.
 No signal means a delay of your period.
 Norethindrone comes in the form of tablets which must initially be taken three days before your period is supposed to start.
 Three tablets a day are taken for the duration of time you wish to delay your period.
 The tablets can be taken for a maximum of 17 days.
 Your skipped period will resume 2-4 days after the norethindrone is stopped.

 What Is The Most Important Information I Should Know About Norethindrone?